Citing a PROMIS Measure

 Also, the PROMIS Instruments Maturity Model provides information to assist developers in meeting the scientific standard criteria, from item pool or scale development to fully validated instruments ready for use in clinical research and practice.

-Recent PROMIS research focuses on
+PROMIS research today focuses on:

-- New administration platforms that enable use of PROMIS measures
+- Use of PROMIS measures internationally.

 Last updated on 4/20/2023